gesellkammer/csoundengine/docs/offline.rst

     renderer.playSample('path/to/soundfile')
     renderer.render('out.wav')

-A more convenient way to render offline given a live :class:`~csoundengine.session.Session` is to use the :meth:`~csoundengine.session.Session.rendering` method:
+An alternative way to render offline given a live :class:`~csoundengine.session.Session` is to use the :meth:`~csoundengine.session.Session.rendering` method:

 .. code-block:: python